 NCEA Review 2018

 The government has released an NCEA Review discussion document which is open for public consultation and feedback.
-As a parent and community, your voice is important to us.
+WGHS has put together a NCEA Review Detailed Submission.
+It is a collation of the feedback provided by staff, parents/community and students.

 The NCEA Advisory Group has put out a number of resources to inform interested parties about what is going on.
 The fact sheet entitled ‘What the NCEA Review means for your family and whānau’ can be found by following the link or is downloadable as a PDF.